Ed-Hong/dCrawler/README.md

 # TODO
-1. Enemy OnHit Flash should only occur once at start of Turn
+1. Enemy OnHit should only occur once at start of Turn
 1. Finish Implementing Enemy Movement
 1. Implement Enemy Attacks